-When setting up an office space, you may not intuitively think about how the design affects people.
+When setting up a flexible office space, you may not intuitively think about how the design affects people.
 As long as people have a place to work, they can get things done, right?

 Giving someone a chair, desk, and computer won’t bring out the best in that person.
 Luckily, a few creative office design tweaks can boost creativity and productivity to make your company more successful.
 But there’s more to it than that.

 Design Thinking needs to be thoughtfully considered to bring out the best creative results in the modern workspace.
 Design Thinking is a methodology used by designers to solve complex problems and to find desirable solutions for clients.
 A design mindset is not problem-focused, it is solution-focused and action-orientated toward creating a preferred future.
 Under Design Thinking, the meaning of design is to create feasible ‘wholes’ from infeasible parts.
 Therefore, it forms an ‘AND’ not an ‘OR’ relationship.
 And most importantly, It’s all about how it works and not just how it looks.
 As Steve Jobs once said: “Most people make the mistake of thinking design is what it looks like.
 People think it’s this veneer — that the designers are handed this box and told, ‘Make it look good!’
 That’s not what we think design is.
 It’s not just what it looks like and feels like.